chaosma/chaosma.github.io/_posts/2016-05-16-vpn-on-raspberry-pi.md

 debug levels).

 ## Use Shadowsocks
-openvpn is easy to be blocked because when we try to connect openvpn server, the respond message contains openvpn header which is easy to detect.
-But shadowsocks will ignore such requests. shadowsocks is also easier to configure.
+By no way I am an expert, but from what I have heard, openvpn is easy to be blocked.
+In the stage of certificate and security key exchange, the pattern/fingerprint is easy to detect. shadowsocks uses different approach, it uses the same password in server and client side.
+There is no need to do key exchange in handshake stage.
+Also, shadowsocks is easier to configure.

 * Install shadowsocks
 {% highlight bash %}